honestly-nuts/honestly-nuts/README.md

 - 🌱 I’m currently learning Python, C, C++, javascript, Vim.
 - 👯 I’m looking to collaborate on Command-line-tools, Gui's, Tui's, and more.
 - 🤔 I’m looking for help with [Scuffed Utils](https://github.com/honestly-nuts/Scuffed-Utils) and [TPP, a Preprocessor for my project *gets hit by a horse*](https://github.com/honestly-nuts/TPP).
-- 💬 Ask me about Anything accept Why I look Like shit.
+- 💬 Ask me about Anything except Why I look Like dog shit.
 - 📫 How to reach me:

   2. twitter: im not comfy with that, but you can message me on discord or e-mail me and I will give you access to my twitter :)
   3. Discord: Honestly Nuts\#0864
-  4. Email: honeastlynuts@gmail.com (yes I know it is spelled incorrectly, I wrote it when I was a kid and now I'm too lazy to fix it.)
   5. Github: Odd that you are looking for my github username when this readme is on github.
 But here you go: honestly-nuts

 - ⚡ Some *fun facts* about me: